Parent’s Guide to Child Abuse/Molestation Risk Management Program

-All volunteers who have repeated access to children will be required to complete a Volunteer Application and a Criminal Background Check will be conducted on each.
+All volunteers who have repeated access to children should be required to complete a Volunteer Application and a Criminal Background Check should be conducted on each.

-The Conduct Official will review the Volunteer Applications and must disqualify any candidate with a conviction involving crimes against a minor.
+The Conduct Official should review the Volunteer Applications and should disqualify any candidate with a conviction involving crimes against a minor.
 In addition, other charges and convictions may be an indication of an unfit volunteer and may result in disqualification.